Dave-team/Knowledge-base/Management.md

 Early weeks
 - Work on projects that are faily easy to complete, engage with multiple teams and allow learning of the data model
+- Allow lots of time for questions to be asked
+- Let them sit in during meetings with stakeholders
+- Provide lots of context
+- Be critical around the quality of work expected

 ## Starting as a manager in an existing team
 Ask your direct reports: